How to Set Up a Montessori Kitchen at Home

 No Space for a Montessori Kitchen?

 If you don’t have the space or resources to set up a Montessori kitchen, you can always involve your child in the daily cooking and cleanup routine of your regular kitchen.
-They can help with meal preparation, set the table, and unload the dishwasher.
-A sturdy step stool or learning tower can be extremely useful when baking or cooking with toddlers.

-Montessori guides have a credo that drives the core of their instruction and practice: follow the child.
+Montessori guides follow a credo that drives the core of their instruction and practice: follow the child.
 This belief extends beyond the classroom and into the home environment.
 Let your child guide this process with your support.

 Go at the pace that’s best for you and your family.
 Enjoy the exploration and use it to bond with your child over food.
 After all, isn’t the kitchen table where some of the best memories are made?